-Bolinho de bacalhau (pronounced boh-LEE-nyu dzee BAH-kah-lyow as in "cow"), which means "little ball of cod," is a popular snack derived from the popular Portuguese inspired dish of salted cod with potatoes, tomatoes, olives, and onions.
-A bolinha de bacalahu contains a mix of shredded cod fish, mashed... potatoes, and herbs, rolled together and then deep fried and served with lime.
-Filling and tasty, it's one of the best snacks found in botecos and casual restaurants in Brazil.Continue to 2 of 6 below.
+Bolinho de bacalhau (pronounced boh-LEE-nyu dzee BAH-kah-lyow like cow), which means "little ball of cod," is a popular snack derived from the popular Portuguese inspired dish of salted cod with potatoes, tomatoes, olives, and onions.
+A bolinha de bacalahu contains a mix of shredded codfish, mashed potatoes, and herbs, rolled together, deep-fried, and served with lime.
+Filling and tasty, it's one of the best snacks found in botecos and casual restaurants in Brazil.

 Empada, or the smaller empadinha (pronounced ehm-PAH-dah and ehm-pah-DZEE-nyah), is a mini pot pie served warm.
 There are usually two types: frango--chicken with peas--or palmito--heart of palm with green olives.
 Another tasty variety that you may come across is frango com requeijão e milho: chicken with cream cheese and corn.
-With a flaky crust and savory filling, an empadinha is a favorite quick snack to accompany coffee or juice in Brazil.Continue to 3 of 6 below.
+With a flaky crust and savory filling, an empadinha is a favorite quick snack to accompany coffee or juice in Brazil.

 Coxinha is another popular snack in Brazil.
 It's eaten at any time of the day, often with a cup of caldo de cana (sugar cane juice) or suco de laranja (freshly-squeezed orange juice).
 Coxinha is shaped like a chicken thigh.
-Inside is a mix of shredded chicken and a little bit of mild spice; the filling is surrounded by dough and then covered in bread crumbs or manioc flour and then deep fried.
-It's often served with a bottle of red spicy sauce that you can dab on top of the chicken once the coxinha is open.Continue to 4 of 6 below.
+Inside is a mix of shredded chicken and a little bit of mild spice; the filling is surrounded by dough and then covered in breadcrumbs or manioc flour and then deep fried.
+It's often served with a bottle of red spicy sauce that you can dab on top of the chicken once the coxinha is open.

 Pão de Queijo

 Pão de queijo (pronounced pauoh dzee KAY-zhu), or warm cheese bread, is one of the most popular Brazilian snacks.
-They variety in quality, but if you can find them freshly baked, buy a small bag full and enjoy.
+They vary in quality, but if you can find them freshly baked, buy a small bag full and enjoy.
 This snack is made from tapioca flour and cheese; the balls of dough are baked so that the outside is a little crispy and the inside is soft with melted cheese.
-Because this is made with tapioca flour, it's one of the few gluten-free options you'll find in Brazil.Continue to 5 of 6 below.
+Because this is made with tapioca flour, it's one of the few gluten-free options you'll find in Brazil.

 Pastel (pronounced pah-STEU) is one of the most popular street snacks, especially in the southern state of São Paulo, where pastel stands are ubiquitous at outdoor markets in Brazil.
-A pastel is a deep fried pocket with a variety of fillings for you to choose.
-Common fillings are "pizza" (tomato, oregano and mozzarella cheese), carne (ground beef, sometimes with hard boiled eggs), bacalhau (cod fish with herbs and onion), or palmito (heart of palm).
+A pastel is a deep-fried pocket with a variety of fillings for you to choose.
+Common fillings are "pizza" (tomato, oregano, and mozzarella cheese), carne (ground beef, sometimes with hard-boiled eggs), bacalhau (codfish with herbs and onion), or palmito (heart of palm).
 Ask locals where to find the best pastelaria (pastel shop).
-And by the way, the plural of pastel is pasteis (pronounced pah-STAYS).
+The plural of pastel is pasteis (pronounced pah-STAYS).